Many or all companies we feature compensate us. Compensation and editorial

 Will refinancing hurt my credit?

-Refinancing your car loan requires a hard credit inquiry, which will decrease your score slightly.
-Credit scores are always in flux, though, and if you maintain on-time payments and keep your balances in check, it should recover soon.
-You can learn more about this process with our guide on how auto refinancing affects your credit.
+Refinancing your car loan requires a hard credit inquiry, which will decrease your score by a few points.
+But credit scores are always in flux.
+If you make on-time payments and keep your balances in check, it should recover shortly.